-Violist and native of Japan, Ken came to the States after three and a half years with the New Japan Philharmonic under Seiji Ozawa.
-He attended Kunitachi Music College, in Tokyo and Northern Illinois University, in DeKalb, where he received his master's and bachelor's of music.
-Ken was a member of the Grant Park Symphony, Grand Rapids Symphony, and Buffalo Philharmonic (Acting Assistant Principal Violist) before joining the Columbus Symphony Orchestra in 1987.
-He also played with Milwaukee Symphony and Chicago Symphony until 1986 as a regular substitute violist.
+Violist and native of Japan, Kenichiro Matsuda came to the United States after three and a half years with the New Japan Philharmonic under Seiji Ozawa.
+He attended Kunitachi Music College in Tokyo and Northern Illinois University in DeKalb, IL., where he received his BM and MM in viola performance.

-His teachers include Nobuko Imai, Jerry Horner, Bernard Zaslav, and Shmuel Ashkenasi of the Vermeer Quartet.
-Ken plays a viola made by Tetsuo Matsuda of Barrington, IL.
+His teachers include Nobuko Imai, Jerry Horner, Bernard Zaslav, and Shumel Ashkenazi of the Vermeer Quartet.

 Ken plays a viola made in 2020 by Tetsuo Matsuda (no relation) of Barrington, IL.